jiaohehu/NPreview/DOC-diagram.md

   + draw.dblarrow - draw/only draw a double-arrow
   + draw.arrow - draw/only draw a forward arrow

-    This command will draw lines or curves depending on the specification of the path.
+    This instruction will draw lines or curves depending on the specification of the path.
 Each line or curve is to appear between two path points.
 The '.dblarrow' and '.arrow' variant will place arrow head at the one end or either ends of the line segment.

-    The `draw` command  will either draw the outline of an area given by the path points, or if the (filldraw) setting is set to a 'fill' or 'filldraw', also fill them and/or draw the outline again.
+    The `draw` instruction  will either draw the outline of an area given by the path points, or if the (filldraw) setting is set to a 'fill' or 'filldraw', also fill them and/or draw the outline again.
 If it is to fill or filldraw, the last point of the path should be a cycle.
 If not then the path will be made cycle by manually inserting a cycle at the end.

-    However, the `draw.dblarrow` and `draw.arrow` command will only draw an arrow line, or double arrow line.
+    However, the `draw.dblarrow` and `draw.arrow` instruction will only draw an arrow line, or double arrow line.
 It will not respond to the (filldraw) setting.